-I attended an Ontario Pharmaceutical Manufacturer’s Association (OPMA) meeting recently where they had a couple speakers give some very thought provoking presentations on generational marketing.
-I was particularly interested in Vijay Wadhawan’s presentation from Environics who analyzed physician attitudes and how they correlated to specific behaviors.
+I attended an Ontario Pharmaceutical Manufacturer’s Association (OPMA) meeting recently where they had a couple speakers give some very thought-provoking presentations on generational marketing.
+I was particularly interested in Vijay Wadhawan from Environics’ presentation, who analyzed physician attitudes and how they correlated to specific behaviors.

 After analyzing the character traits of a large cohort of physicians, they created 4 physician target segments, basically one for each quadrant.
-On the upper left quadrant, they segmented out these physicians as “entrepreneurs” as they had a tendency to need greater control, showed more adaptability and were more individualistic.
-On the upper right hand quadrant, they segmented these physicians as “networkers” as they had a tendency to need greater control, did show more adaptability but were much more focused on the collective good of their patients and society as a whole.
-On the lower left hand quadrant, they segmented out these physicians as “traditionalists” as they had a tendency to need less control over their work environment, showed less adaptability to change and were more individualistic in nature.
-Finally, on the bottom right hand quadrant, they segmented out these physicians as “stoics” since they had a tendency to need less control over their work environment, showed less adaptability but were more focused on patients and the collective good of other people.
+On the upper left quadrant, they segmented out these physicians as “entrepreneurs,” as they had a tendency to need greater control, showed more adaptability, and were more individualistic.
+On the upper right hand quadrant, they segmented these physicians as “networkers,” as they had a tendency to need greater control, showed more adaptability but were much more focused on the collective good of their patients and society as a whole.
+On the lower left hand quadrant, they segmented out these physicians as “traditionalists,” as they had a tendency to need less control over their work environment, showed less adaptability to change, and were more individualistic in nature.
+Finally, on the bottom right hand quadrant, they segmented out these physicians as “stoics,” since they had a tendency to need less control over their work environment, showed less adaptability, but were more focused on patients and the collective good of other people.

 Characteristics of the 4 Customer Target Segments